polterguy/polterguy.github.io/tutorials/getting-started/index.md

 ### License

-Magic is as of the upcoming 9.0.0 version 100% Open Source and free to use, also in proprietary and closed source applications.
+Magic is 100% Open Source and free to use, also in proprietary and closed source applications.
 The only exception is if you improve the frontend dashboard, or improve one of its plugins, at which point you must make your improvements publicly available for others to use.

 ### Donate